 Although not rare in Victoria, sugar gliders are uncommon in urban areas.
 They had not been recorded in Boroondara since 1986 until surveys conducted in 2017 found sugar gliders feeding and living in many locations along the Yarra River.

-Confirmed sightings of wombats along the Yarra River have also occured.
+Confirmed sightings of wombats along the Yarra River have also occurred.
 We are proud to see such species existing so close to the city and we are committed to supporting and enhancing these populations.

 To support the persistence of sugar gliders along the river and facilitate the extension of their range, we undertook the design and implementation of a habitat enhancement program for sugar gliders on Council-managed land along the Yarra River.
 This program has seen the installation of 18 log hollows across Freeway Golf Course, Yarra Flats Reserve and Willsmere Billabong.
 The six hollows at Willsmere Billabong are at lower heights to enable a potential community monitoring program in the future.
 Early monitoring of the hollows has shown that sugar gliders are utilising some of these hollows.